Peeter Rebane: TV and film production

 Rebane was the producer of the 2002 Eurovision Song Contest, producer of the 23rd European Film Awards (2010), one of the initiators of the European Capital of Culture 2011 project and producer of the 20th anniversary concert of Estonia's re-independence for the President of Estonia.

 Concert production

 BDG, founded by Rebane (and his brother, Priit), has produced hundreds of major events and concerts in the Baltic region.

 Other

-Rebane is a Member of Advisory Board of the World Memory Film Project, has been a Member of the Board of Estonian Concert Promoters Association (2001–2011) and the President of Harvard Club of the Baltics (2004–2009).
+Rebane is a Member of the Advisory Board of the World Memory Film Project, has been a Member of the Board of Estonian Concert Promoters Association (2001–2011) and the President of Harvard Club of the Baltics (2004–2009).
 Rebane is openly gay and is a civil rights activist who champions equal rights legislation of the LGBT community in Estonia.

 From 2006 to 2016, he belonged to the Estonian Centre Party.